manni8436/Legend-of-the-Greek-Gods/README.md

 This site was deployed using GitHub Pages with the following steps below:

 1. Login or Sign Up to [GitHub](www.github.com).
-2. Create a new repository named "MS1-Project".
+2. Create a new repository named "Legend-of-the-Greek-Gods".
 3. Once created, click on "Settings" on the navigation bar under the repository title.
 4. Click on "Pages", on the left-hand side below Secrets.
 5. Under "Source", choose which branch you wish to deploy, In most cases, it will be "main".